-These aspects also were reflected in the topographic and viscoelastic properties as measured through the force-distance spectroscopy.
-The values of jump-to-contact and jump-off-contacts very interestingly follow a systematic as well as symmetric functional trend with respect to the spectral changes.
-In the present paper, we have noticed a strong correlation between the scanning force spectroscopic results and the spectrophotometric values, although measurement, operating principles and mechanisms are quite different.
-Following sections discuss some of our experimental results and their analyses.
+These aspects also were reflected in the topographic and viscoelastic properties as measured through the force distance microscopy.
+The values of jump-to-contact and jump-offcontacts very interestingly follow a systematic as well as symmetric functional trend with respect to the spectral parameter changes.
+In the present paper, we have noticed a strong correlation between the scanning force spectroscopic results and the spectrophotometric values, although measurement, operating principles, analyses and mechanisms are quite different.
+The following sections discuss some of our experimental results and their analyses.